alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 ### Point Your Domain to Route53

-Finally, you have to make your changes public by pointing your domain name to use Route53's nameservers.
+Finally, all you have left to do is point your domain name to Route53 nameservers.
 This can be done through your domain name registrar.

-Here's links to instructions on how to do this on common registars:
+Here's links to instructions for some commonly used registrars:

   * [GoDaddy] (https://support.godaddy.com/help/article/12317/setting-custom-nameservers-for-domains-registered-with-us)
   * [NameCheap] (https://www.namecheap.com/support/knowledgebase/article.aspx/767/10/how-can-i-change-the-nameservers-for-my-domain)
   * [1and1] (https://help.1and1.com/domains-c36931/manage-domains-c79822/dns-c37586/use-your-own-name-server-for-a-1and1-domain-a594904.html)

+### Done

+You're done!
+You should now have a static site with your files hosted on S3, your content distributed along CloudFront edge nodes and content served securely via SSL.